 Limnologists today recognize that nature can’t be divided into precise, neat categories and accept the fact that there will never be a precise definition.

-However, they also recognize that “deep” lakes and ponds function differently than “shallow” lakes and ponds, and modern limnology texts often discuss the two separately.
+However, they also recognize that “deep” lakes and ponds function differently than “less deep” lakes and ponds, and modern limnology texts often discuss the two separately.

-The generally accepted definition of a “shallow lake or pond body” is that class of shallow standing water in which light penetrates to the bottom sediments to potentially support rooted plant growth throughout the waterbody.
+The generally accepted definition of a “shallow lake or pond body” is that class of shallow standing water in which light penetrates to the bottom sediments to potentially support rooted plant growth - such as rooted plants - throughout the waterbody.

 Lack of thermal stratification and the presence of muddy sediments are also common characteristics of this class of water.